-Emmanuel Giannelis is the Walter R. Read Professor of Engineering and has served as Cornell’s Vice Provost for Research and Vice President for Technology Transfer, Intellectual Property and Research Policy since July 2017.
+Emmanuel Giannelis is the Walter R. Read Professor of Engineering and has served as Cornell’s Vice President for Research and Innovation since July 2017.

 With a mission of advancing and supporting Cornell research, entrepreneurship, and technology commercialization, Giannelis’ office also promotes research and innovation across Cornell’s Ithaca and New York City campuses.